tcheukueppoo/maat/docs/gc.md

 atomic phase by comparing the complete number of objects traversed with the one of the previous major collection.
-If the number of object traversed is considerably lower than the one of the previous major collection, the collection is said to be good and collector switches back to generational mode before finishing its cycle and set the minor debt for the next cycle.
+If the number of object traversed is considerably lower than the one of the previous major collection, the collection is said to be good and the collector switches back to generational mode to finish its cycle and sets the minor debt for the next cycle.

 - The second white color is for non-dead objects waiting for the next GC cycle
-- Pause size should be extremely small for an incremental major collection
-- Doing a major collection incrementally should be optional
--

 ### Weak Maps